 At NIU, you get the best of everything.
-You’ll study in a conservatory setting, learning from and performing alongside world-renown, award-winning faculty who are dedicated to your growth as a musician, all while gaining the benefits and resources of a major research university.
-Being 65-miles west of Chicago, you’re close to a vibrant music scene, surrounded with numerous opportunities to perform on campus, in the community and in the city.
+You’ll learn from and perform alongside world-renowned, award-winning faculty who are dedicated to your growth as a musician, all while gaining the benefits and resources of a major research university.
+Since we’re just 65 miles west of Chicago, you’ll be close to a vibrant music scene, surrounded with numerous opportunities to perform on campus, in the community and in the city.

 If you are an international applicant, you must report your TOEFL or IELTS scores to the Graduate School.
-Masters applicants must have a score of 80 on the computer-based TOEFL.
-Performer’s certificate students must have a score above 65.
-Students who have earned an undergraduate or graduate degree from a US college or university are exempt from taking the TOEFL or IELTS again.
+Master's and Performer's Certificate applicants must have a score of 80 on the computer-based TOEFL.
+Students who have earned an undergraduate or graduate degree from a U.S. college or university are exempt from taking the TOEFL or IELTS again.

 There are various funding opportunities for graduate students, including tuition waivers and graduate assistantships.
 You are encouraged to apply for both funding opportunities.
-Completed assistantship forms should be sent to Professor James R. Brown, coordinator of graduate studies at firstname.lastname@example.org.
-To be considered for either of these opportunities, all graduate, music and funding application materials must be submitted by March 1 for priority consideration.
+To be considered for either of these opportunities, all graduate application, music audition and funding application materials must be submitted by March 1 for priority consideration.
 You will be contacted in late March/early April about the status of your tuition waiver and/or assistantship.